Beginner’s guide to Red Dots

 Practically speaking, not all guns can have a red dot attached to them.

-IF you had an unlimited amount of dollar-dollar-bills and no requirement for the gun to be reliably functional or carry-able, technically you can find a way to rig a red dot sight onto most any pistol.
+IF you had an unlimited budget and no requirement for the gun to be reliably functional or carry-able, technically you can find a way to rig a red dot sight onto most any pistol.
 For practical purposes let’s talk about optics cuts & slide milling.

 For a red dot to be functional it needs to be bolted down SOLID onto the gun.
 Imagine the crazy beating that thing will take sitting on top of your slide while you shoot!
 Not exactly a job for you to McGiver together with some duct tape.